Avdpro/CokeCodes/README.md

 	- Server mockup/develop mechanism with database simulator
 	- Self-host CokeCodes server setup guide.
 	- Mobile app wrap and publish tool
-	- **CCCompare**: "Beyond Compare" like comapre application, "Beyond Compare" is one of my favorite apps for all times.
+	- **CCCompare**: "Beyond Compare" like compare application, "Beyond Compare" is one of my favorite apps for all times.

 ## Like the idea?
 CokeCodes is a hobby project.
 Although very simple and rough, it is indeed working and looks really promising.
 My earlier web/app development tool chain is node+WebStorm, now my work is done 90% in browser.
 Hope with new incomming features, it hits 100%!